sargassum-busters/ASI/README.md

 `dataset_path`: the path to the .SAFE directory.

-`model_path`: the path to a previouslt trained ASI model; two models are included in the distributed code
+`model_path`: the path to a previously trained ASI model; two models are included in the distributed code

 `save_geotiff`, `save_npy` and `save_jp2`: which formats (multiple can be selected) the result should be output in; GeoTIFF is the preferred format (and JP2 can only be used if the image is thresholded).